amythical/aws/cognito/restrict-access-s3bucket-cognito-users-only-via-lambda.md

 # Use case
-Give a s3 buckets access only to users signed in through our Cognito User pool.
+Give a s3 bucket access only to users signed in through our Cognito User pool.

 # Why is this not so straightforward to begin with?
  - When a user logs in using a Cognito User Pool, the user has no IAM Role assigned